sunilsoni/interviewnotes/spring/spring-mvc.md

 Spring MVC
 ==========

+Spring MVC(Model-View-Controller) provides a convenient way to develop a java based web application.

+It has a central servlet called as DispatcherServlet which is well known as front controller that intercepts all the requests, identify the appropriate handler i.e. controllers and render views to the client.

+It is defined at `org.springframework.web.servlet.DispatcherServlet` in `org.springframework.web` package.

 Spring MVC flow
 --------------
 In Spring Web MVC, `DispatcherServlet` class works as the front controller.
 It is responsible to manage the flow of the spring mvc application.